Sky-VGW/Reviewer/README.md

-# App Store Review Tracker
+# Reviewer - An App Store Review Tracker

 A React/TypeScript application that fetches and displays App Store reviews for specified iOS applications.